 Enter gain and offset.

-Concentration = (V \ 30/gain) + offset

-Gain is dependent on cable used (see cable drawing, pins 5 and 6)
+Concentration = (V \ 30/gain) + offsetwhere Gain is dependent on cable used (see cable drawing, pins 5 and 6) Note: Seasaye can process data for an instrument interfacing with

 Note: Seasave can process data for an instrument interfacing with up to two Seapoint fluorometers.